MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-reports-create-reports.md

 3. In the **Monitoring** workspace, expand **Monitoring**, and select **Windows Computers**.

-4. In the **Windows Computers** pane, select the row, or rows, that represent the computer for which you want to run an availability report.
+4. In the **Windows Computers** pane, select the row, or rows, that represents the computer for which you want to run an availability report.

 5. In the **Tasks** pane, under **Report Tasks**, select **Availability**.